Chrissie Taylor

 Since joining SYEDA in October 2020, I have felt honoured to be part of and provide a range admin support to its wonderful and dedicated team and my passion to improve the lives of those with eating disorders, their families and friends continues to grow.

-After moving to South Yorkshire six years ago to start a family I have fallen in love with the region and its residents and have continued to be passionate about helping people in my local community and helping others to do the same, including as a volunteer and supporter of the local arts scene.
+After moving to South Yorkshire to start a family I have fallen in love with the region and its residents and have continued to be passionate about helping people in my local community and helping others to do the same, including as a volunteer and supporter of the local arts scene.

 Lorna Cook